Register for motor fuel tax and carbon tax

-- See the bulletin Fuel Sellers (MFT-CT 001) (PDF) for information on registration and other responsibilities for fuel sellers
+- See the bulletin Fuel Sellers (MFT-CT 001) (PDF, 240KB) for information on registration and other responsibilities for fuel sellers

 If you plan to colour fuel or sell coloured fuel (lower taxed gasoline or diesel that is mixed with a specific dye to distinguish it from clear fuel), you must be authorized by the ministry.

-If you sell fuel to status Indians and Indian bands from a physical location (e.g. a gas station) on reserve land, you may qualify for the Exempt Fuel Retailer Program.
+If you sell fuel to First Nations from a physical location (e.g. a gas station) on First Nations land, you may qualify for the Exempt Fuel Retailer Program.

-- To see if you’re eligible to register as an exempt fuel retailer and to learn more about the program, see the bulletin Sales to First Nations, and the Exempt Fuel Retailer Program (MFT-CT 002) (PDF)
+- To see if you’re eligible to register as an exempt fuel retailer and to learn more about the program, see the bulletin Sales to First Nations and the Fuel Tax Exemption Program (MFT-CT 002) (PDF, 330KB)

 Certain types of businesses can apply to become registered consumers, registered air services or registered marine services.
 These registrations authorize you to purchase specific types of fuel without paying tax but require you to self-assess and pay tax when you use the fuel for a taxable purpose.
 If you do not meet the eligibility criteria, you may still be eligible to apply for refunds for the taxes paid on fuel used for a non-taxable purpose.
 See the following bulletins for full details: